andybug/blog/content/articles/2024/02/modular-life-introduction.md

  - wasm
 summary: |
-    Introduces WebAssembly outside of the browser and explains some of its benefits as an embedded langauge.
+    Introduces WebAssembly outside of the browser and explains some of its benefits as an embedded language.
 ---

 _This article is part of the [Modular Life](/series/modular-life) series._